 Special Education Teaching in Bolivia

-Some of these people are orphans and many come from underprivileged or abused backgrounds.
+Many of these people come from underprivileged or abused backgrounds.
 This makes the work both emotionally straining and incredibly important.
 We will provide support for you throughout your project.

 Here you will find answers to the following questions:

 How can volunteer Special Needs teachers help in Bolivia?

 You can use your knowledge and training to help local staff as a volunteer teacher.
 You can work on tasks such as:

 - Teaching abroad in a Bolivian care center including tasks such as: